Lata8888/Supermarket_Sales_Prediction/README.md

 # Supermarket_Sales_Prediction (Machine Learning)
-Here , we use XGBoost Regressor for predicting the sales of customers.
+Here , we use XGBoost Regressor for predicting the sales.